arifulmit17/Scholarship-hub-online/README.md

 Project Name: Scholarship Hub

-Generated Live Site URL:
+Generated Live Site URL: https://scholarship-hub.netlify.app/

-Guidance: Browse to the live site link and follow the f.a.q section in home page. for server info go the server repo link provided below.
+Guidance: Browse to the live site link and follow the f.a.q section in home page.

-Project description:Our site focuses on a platform for students for many benefits
+Project description:Our site focuses on a platform for students looking for suitable scholarships with many benefits.

 Features: